mdibella-dev/mdb-theme-blocks-two/README.md

 #Marco Di Bella - Blocks 2
 This plugin adds custom blocks to the Gutenberg editor for use in Marco Di Bella's personal WordPress theme (mdb-theme-fse).
-Basically a replacement of mdb-theme-blocks (1.2.0) and mdb-theme-ajax (1.1.0).
+Basically a replacement for mdb-theme-blocks (1.2.0) and mdb-theme-ajax (1.1.0).

 __Contributors:__ mdibella-dev